Greyes92/gameSearchMVP/readme.md

 The "Latest Releases" Button will show games that have released within the last 3 months.
 Users have the option to add a game to their wishlist.

 ### In the future I would like to add:
--Proper User authentication
+- Proper User authentication
--Filter/sort results
+- Filter/sort results
--Pages to display more results
+- Pages to display more results
--Links that users can follow to wanted games' store -Game Trailers and screenshots
+- Links that users can follow to wanted games' store
+- Game Trailers and screenshots
--Possibly a comments section
+- Possibly a comments section